 Even though Shearer has had the experience of taking a penalty in front of 80,000 people at Wembley in the semi-finals of the 1996 Euros, standing on the first tee box at the BMW Pro-Am at Wentworth is still the most nervous he's ever felt.

 In an interview, Shearer said: "I was shaking like a leaf... with 20,000 people around, you don't want to make a prat of yourself!"

-A legend at Stamford Bridge for his highly successful 19-year stay with Chelsea, the five-time Premier League winner joins the list of top-class footballers who boast a single digit handicap.
+A legend at Stamford Bridge for his highly successful 19-year stay with Chelsea, the five-time Premier League winner joins the list of top-class soccer players who boast a single-digit handicap.

 Playing since he was 14 years old, Terry has a handicap of nine.
-Despite being predominately right-footed on the football pitch, the former England captain is left-handed when it comes to golf.
+Despite being predominately right-footed on the soccer pitch, the former England captain is left-handed when it comes to golf.